 How to Discover Your Interests

-Notice what kinds of articles you are consistently drawn to whenever you surf the internet.
-I always ended up on articles that dealt with real estate, stocks, bonds, currencies, commodities, monopolies, intellectual property, etc. That was an early clue about what type of work would best hold my interest — the world of finance.
+Pay attention to what kind of articles you are consistently drawn to whenever you are on the internet.
+I always ended up on articles that dealt with real estate, stocks, bonds, currencies, commodities, monopolies, intellectual property, etc. That was an early clue about what type of work would best hold my interest — finance.

 If you read an article that sparks your interest, print it out, (or bookmark and print it later) and put it in a file simply called: I Love Me.
 Or whatever you want to call it.
 Just name it something that lets you know you are there to discover how great you are, through your very own, easy come easy go, natural interests.

-It doesn’t matter what kind of work it is, just print out the document. — just print and put it in the file.
+It doesn’t matter what kind of work it is, just print out the story and put it in the file.
 After a few months, open the file and look at everything you printed.
 All of your natural interests will be staring right back at you.
-Also, notice which subject has the most articles in your file; which has the biggest pile?
-This is indication that this interest is deeper than the others.
-We all have numerous interests.
-But if you constantly read about one subject more than the others, there is your biggest clue about work you naturally like.

-Now the next thing to notice is what type of work and jobs are involved in the type of subjects that naturally interest you.
 You will not only discover yourself, but you will discover the personality of your interest industry.
 You will find industry sub-parts that you never thought of before.
-You might spot a niche in your desired industry that is not overcrowded, where you could make headway faster than you thought.
+You might spot a niche that is not overcrowded, where you could make headway faster than you thought.

-Next Up, Match Your Natural Talents and Skills to Your Natural Interests
+Next Up, Match Your Natural Interests to your Natural Talents

-I knew a guy that badly wanted to be a reporter.
-He liked the idea of being in the hurley-burley, about town, and in the know.
-Unfortunately, he did not actually like being out and about, talking to a lot of people.
-He had a hard time with friendly small talk.
-His passion was not suited to his actual personal reality.
-But he knew that he was a very gifted writer.
-He knew he had an eye for the big idea.
-He loved seeing how disparate things were connected together.
-So, he shifted into becoming an editor.
-He ended up becoming the Editor in Chief of a highly respected newspaper that won a Pulitzer Prize.
-He did a pivot and danced his way into the right work, in the right interest, that matched his natural strengths.
+I knew another person who badly wanted to be a reporter.
+He liked the idea of being about town, in the know.
+Unfortunately, he did not actually like being out, talking to people.
+Friendly small talk was tough for him.
+His deep interest was not suited to his personality.
+But he knew that had an eye for the big idea and liked seeing how disparate things were connected together.
+He was a gifted writer, but felt limited by only writing.
+He shifted into becoming an editor.
+He became the Editor-In-Chief of a highly respected newspaper, which later won a Pulitzer Prize.

 The Law of Supply and Demand Cannot Be Overlooked